The three ASX shares I’m going to mention in this article are rated as ‘buys’ by several brokers.

 - 3 quality dividend shares to boost your income

-Motley Fool contributor Tristan Harrison owns shares of Bapcor.
-The Motley Fool Australia owns shares of and has recommended Bapcor.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+Motley Fool contributor Tristan Harrison has no position in any of the stocks mentioned.
+The Motley Fool Australia owns shares of and has recommended Bapcor and Transurban Group.
+The Motley Fool Australia has recommended Webjet Ltd. We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.